-At a recent event called Start-up City, Manhattan Borough President Scott Stringer introduced Fred Wilson, co-founder of Union Square Ventures, a New York City-based venture capital firm with investments in Twitter, Tumblr, Foursquare, Zynga and 10gen, as the godfather of tech in New York City, outlined the need for New York City to push the envelope of coding and broadband.
+At an event called Start-up City, Fred Wilson, co-founder of Union Square Ventures, a New York City-based venture capital firm with investments in Twitter, Tumblr, Foursquare, Zynga and 10gen, and known by some as the godfather of tech in New York City, outlined the need for New York City to push the envelope of coding and broadband.

 Notes from Start-Up City